chiforbogdan/atlas_cloud/README.md

 ```
 sudo apt-get install libapr1 libapr1-dev libtcnative-1
 ```

- - Mosquitto MQTT broker 1.6.8
+ - Mosquitto MQTT broker 1.6.8+
- -- In order to install the required version, the following repository must be added:
+ -- In order to install the required version, the following repository must be added (Mosquitto version can be verified using `/usr/sbi/mosquitto -v`):
 ```
 sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa
 ```
-- Mosquitto client tools must be installed (mosquitto_passwd tool is required)
+- Mosquitto client tools must be installed (mosquitto_passwd tool is required).
+These should be installed along with the Mosquitto broker.

 ---

 ## Configuration
  The following elements must be configured before building and deploying the application:
-1. Validate the following fields from the application.properties file
+1. Validate the following fields from the `application.properties` file
  - The following field indicates the path mosquitto_passwd utility tool (replace this if necessary):
 ```
 atlas-cloud.passwordTool = /usr/local/bin/mosquitto_passwd